PTJohn0122/weenix/README.md

 ## Installation

-If you're using a virtual machine with the Weenix Vagrantfile, the dependencies should be installed automatically when the machine is provisioned.
+If you're using a virtual machine with the weenix Vagrantfile, the dependencies should be installed automatically when the machine is provisioned.

-See also [Getting Started with Weenix](https://github.com/brown-cs1690/handout/wiki/Getting-Started-with-Weenix) for more thorough documentation.

-1. Download and install dependencies.
+### Download and install dependencies.

    On recent versions of Ubuntu or Debian, you can simply run: